The drinks industry is committed to providing consumers with meaningful, relevant information that helps them make responsible decisions.

 Drinks Ireland | Spirits also signed an MoU with the European Commission which committed the sector to include nutritional information on pre-packaged spirits products and ingredient information on brand websites.

-- A warning label detailing the link between alcohol and fatal cancers
+- A warning to inform the public of the direct link between alcohol and fatal cancers;

-- Details of a website run by HSE providing public health information about alcohol consumption
+- Details of a website run by the Health Service Executive providing information on alcohol and related harms.